fabi8bit/dinomizer_drf_pp5/README.md

 During the development I was able to upload only images, while the rest of the file types where rejected.
 I had to relay on the Code Institute assistence to fix the issue.
 The problem was on the type of field I choose on the first instance.
 So I changed from filefield to CloudinaryField ([commit 79ce858](https://github.com/fabi8bit/dinomizer_drf_pp5/commit/79ce858321f0b2cc2654c2f977a6952de150bac9))

 ### Participant
 Participant model is related to 'owner' and 'project_id'. 'owner' is a User that joins a Project.
-'Project_id' is a Project that is fed by 'owner'.'unique_together' makes sure that a user can't 'double follow' the same project.
+'Project_id' is a Project that is fed by 'owner'.'unique_together' makes sure that a user can't 'double join' the same project.

 ### Checks
 The check is a special function inside the application, that allows a project manager (project_owner) to check a new asset or a new asset's update.
 It can be assimilated to the "like" found on social media platforms.
 The logic behind it's the same.
 The difference is on the permissions.
 If the logged in user is also the project owner of the project associated with the asset, then can give his thumb up with a check.
 Cheks model has a very important role in the Dinomizer ecosystem.
 This operation is restricted both on the backend and frontend.
 The restrictions are achieved thanks to a custom permission I created for this scope.
-The code that regulates this permission can be found in permission.py under dm_drf_api directory.
+The code that regulates this permission can be found in permissions.py under dm_drf_api directory.

 ## Permissions